Helping both parties leave the marriage with equal opportunity.

 Alimony, otherwise known as spousal support or “maintenance”, is support that is paid for the purpose of helping a spouse after a divorce or even sometimes during the pendency of a divorce case.

-Calculating alimony can be difficult – our experienced lawyers can help you calculate the proper amount of alimony, or spousal maintenance, you or your spouse should be expected to pay.
+Calculating alimony or spousal maintenance can be difficult—our experienced lawyers can help you determine the proper amount of spousal support you or your spouse should be expected to pay, based on income, financial obligations, and state-specific guidelines.

-When choosing to divorce your spouse, alimony can cause some confusion and anxiety.
-You might be concerned about the way your property and your income will be split.
-While more couples are both choosing to work, not every relationship is balanced this way.
-You or your spouse may not have a job, whether that’s for childcare purposes, homemaking, or an inability to work.
+When choosing to divorce your spouse, alimony calculations can cause some confusion and anxiety.
+You might be concerned about how your property and income will be split.
+While more couples are both choosing to work, not every relationship is balanced in this way.
+You or your spouse may not have a job, whether that’s for childcare purposes, homemaking, or an inability to work due to various reasons.
+This can significantly affect how alimony is calculated, as it is often income-based and depends on factors such as living standards, earning capacity, and the duration of the marriage.

-If you are struggling to calculate alimony for your case, our legal guidance can help you determine the best route to take when it comes to alimony.
+If you are struggling to calculate alimony for your case, our legal guidance can help you evaluate the factors involved and determine the best route to take when it comes to spousal support.
+Whether you need a quick alimony estimate using a calculator or are navigating a complex court-ordered support case, we can ensure you receive the appropriate support based on your unique circumstances.

 If your situation changes, keep in mind that your alimony can change, too.
 You or your spouse could go through a major life change, like a job loss or a significant shift in income and expenses, so you may need to recalculate your Wisconsin spousal maintenance at that time.
 Using a spousal maintenance calculator can help you estimate potential changes based on updated financial information.